 Certain vase paintings dated to the 5th century BC indicate that the pre-Hesiodic myth of the goddess Pandora as the mother of all mankind still endured for centuries after the time of Hesiod.

 The Hesiodic interpretation certainly did not completely obliterate the memory of the all-giving goddess Pandora.
 A scholium to line 971 of Aristophanes’ play The Birds mentions a cult “to Pandora, the earth, because she bestows all things necessary for life”.

 In fifth-century BC Athens, Pandora was prominently featured in a marble relief or bronze appliqués as a frieze along the base of the Athena Parthenos sculpture, the culminating experience of the Acropolis.

 The Classical scholar Robert Graves asserts that “Pandora is not a genuine myth, but an anti-feminist fable, probably of his own invention.”

 As often happens, humans love having a scapegoat, and it was the negative retelling of her story by Hesiod that took root in Western civilization, starting with the early Church Fathers.

-It has been argued that it was as a result of the Hellenisation of Western Asia that the misogyny in Hesiod’s account of Pandora began openly to influence both Jewish and then Christian interpretations of scripture.
+It has been argued that it was as a result of the Hellenization of Western Asia that the misogyny in Hesiod’s account of Pandora openly began to influence both Jewish and then Christian interpretations of scripture.
 The bias against women so initiated then continued into Renaissance times.

-Whoever created the story of Pandora’s Box, and for whatever reason, everyone hates trouble and it seems to be human nature to try to find someone on whom we can pin all the blame.
-So it is still the old standby of Pandora who epitomizes this most recent scandal, from which a plethora of trouble will certainly ensue.
+Whoever created the story of Pandora’s Box regardless of the reason, everyone hates trouble and it seems to be human nature to try to find someone on whom we can pin all the blame.
+Hence, it is still the old standby of Pandora who epitomizes this most recent scandal from which a plethora of trouble will certainly ensue.